"""Utility functions for reference frames, vectors, and matrix algebra."""

 def _show_vector(dcm: ndarray, arr: ndarray) -> ndarray:

-by a DCM matrix.
+The frame is specified by a DCM matrix.

 Parameters